mpv-player/mpv/DOCS/man/vo.rst

         to take into account padding at the report - this only works correctly when the overall padding per axis is smaller than the number of cells.

+    ``--vo-sixel-exit-clear=<yes|no>`` (default: yes)
+        Whether or not to clear the terminal on quit.
+When set to no - the last sixel image stays on screen after quit, with the cursor following it.

     Sixel image quality options:

     ``--vo-sixel-dither=<algo>``